 For Pittsburgh, running back Dri Archer (ankle/knee) and wide receiver Lance Moore (groin) were officially ruled out on Wednesday.

 Baltimore is meeting Pittsburgh for the 37th time in the regular-season history of the franchise.
 The Steelers hold the 20-16 edge in the all-time series and are 3-0 in the postseason, but the Ravens are 9-9 against them in Baltimore.
 Including the postseason, 11 of the last 14 games between these AFC North rivals have been decided by four or fewer points.

-The Ravens are wearing their black alternate jerseys while Pittsburgh wears their white tops and gold pants for this one.
+The Ravens will be wearing purple jerseys with white pants while Pittsburgh sports white tops and gold pants for Week 2.